 In April 2016, North Korea displayed a new variant of Scud with a maneuvering reentry vehicle (MaRV).
 Its first known test on May 28, 2017 was considered a success.
 The U.S. government has designated the missile as the KN-18.

-The KN-18 features distinctive forward fins, presumably to add a terminal guidance capability for increased maneuverability and accuracy.
-During its flight test, the missile demonstrated a range of around 450 km, but it is likely capable of exceeding this based on the ranges of North Korea’s other single-stage Scud variants.
+The KN-18 incorporates a liquid-fueled ‘Scud’ booster with a finned maneuvering warhead.
+According to North Korean state media, the warhead features a “precision control guidance system” with a claimed accuracy of 7 m circular error probable (CEP).1 During its flight test, the missile demonstrated a range of roughly 450 km, but may be capable of exceeding this given the ranges of North Korea’s other single-stage Scud variants.

 It was initially speculated North Korea’s MaRV Scud variant had been designated KN-17 by the U.S. government.
 However, it is now apparent that the KN-17 is the U.S. designation for North Korea’s Hwasong-12, an intermediate-range ballistic missiles which North Korea successfully tested on May 14, 2017.2

 - Ankit Panda, “North Korea Introduces a New ‘Ultra-Precision’ Scud Missile Variant: First Takeaways,” The Diplomat, May 30, 2017.

 - Ankit Panda, “Exclusive: North Korea Tested Its New Intermediate-Range Ballistic Missile 3 Times in April 2017,” The Diplomat, June 3, 2017, http://thediplomat.com/2017/06/exclusive-north-korea-tested-its-new-intermediate-range-ballistic-missile-3-times-in-april-2017/.